-Management as a Process, Discipline and Science
+Management as a Process, Discipline, and Science

 The definition of management is a broad one.
-It is a process, a discipline, and science.
-Both in a layman terms management is the act of coordinating, directing or overseeing a project, resources or individuals with the aim of achieving the targeted results.
+It is a process, discipline, and science.
+Both in layman terms management is the act of coordinating, directing or overseeing a project, resources or individuals with the aim of achieving the targeted results.
 And when performed efficiently, it can bring about growth in any organization.

 But when management is faulty, it is likely going to reflect in other aspects of the company.
 In this post, we will take a broad look at management as a process, discipline and science to have a better understanding of the concept.